Atlanta Hawks: 1946–1953: Buffalo, Tri-Cities, and Milwaukee

 The origins of the Atlanta Hawks can be traced back to the Buffalo Bisons franchise, which was founded in 1946.
-The Bisons were a member of the National Basketball League, and played their games at the Buffalo Memorial Auditorium.
+The Bisons were a member of the National Basketball League (NBL), and played their games at the Buffalo Memorial Auditorium.
 The club was organized by Leo Ferris and the Erie County American Legion and was coached by Nat Hickey.
-Their first game – a 50–39 victory over the Syracuse Nationals – was played on November 8, 1946.
+Their first game, which was a 50–39 victory over the Syracuse Nationals, was played on November 8, 1946.
 On the team was William "Pop" Gates, who, along with William "Dolly" King, was one of the first two African-American players in the NBL.
 The team, which needed to draw 3,600 fans per game to break even, struggled to draw even 1,000 fans per game to the Auditorium.
 The franchise lasted only 38 days (13 games) in Buffalo when, on December 25, 1946, Leo Ferris, the team's general manager and co-owner, announced that the team would be moving to Moline, Illinois, which at that time was part of an area then known as the "Tri-Cities": Moline, Illinois, Rock Island, Illinois, and Davenport, Iowa.
 In addition to the city of Moline for the Tri-Cities representation, the Bisons franchise also considered the bigger cities of Minneapolis and Milwaukee as potential options for them to move to instead, with the game deciding their new location being a December 6, 1946 game in Moline that drew in 4,000 people for a neutral match between the Chicago American Gears and Syracuse Nationals (now Philadelphia 76ers).